Mandatory Travel Items

 Your Ireland trip will run smoother if you pack these essentials:

-- Smartphone - We highly recommend you bring a WiFi-enabled mobile phone with you to Ireland.
+- Smartphone - We highly recommend you bring a WiFi-enabled cell / mobile phone with you to Ireland.
 Keep in touch with home and others on your tour.
 The camera will be useful for collecting all those magic memories!

 - Compact Suitcase - Make sure your suitcase is compact in size.
 Your suitcase should be no longer than 75cm (30'') on its longest side.
 We can't stress this highly enough.
 Our tour vehicles have limited luggage capacity.